 Cosmetic procedures aren’t an ideal alternative for everyone.
 In addition to having a healthy lifestyle and realistic expectations, you have to be relatively healthy.
 This is because certain medical conditions could cause complications during the procedures.
 One of these high-risk ailments is diabetes.

-The reason why diabetes makes it more difficult to embark on your road to cosmetic enhancements is because it causes you to have high blood pressure.
+The reason why diabetes makes it more difficult to embark on your road to cosmetic enhancements is that it causes you to have high blood pressure.
 In turn, high blood pressure can interfere with your body’s natural healing process.
 It also increases the likelihood of inflammation and infection.
 However, this doesn’t mean that you can never have a cosmetic procedure if you’re diabetic.
 Getting the condition under control before the procedure may mean your doctor will give you the green light to move forward.

 What can you do to control diabetes?